Are you looking for ways to improve your pay-per-click ad campaigns?

 What is ROAS?

-ROAS is short for return on ad spend.
-This is a metric that marketers use to determine how many revenue dollars they receive for each dollar spent on advertising.
+Return on ad spend (ROAS) is a metric that marketers use to determine how many revenue dollars they receive for each dollar spent on advertising.

 What is ROAS?
 Only one of the most important online marketing metrics around!